yangyang-69/pathCLIP/README.md

 ## Data preparation

 Mode1：pathway images, place the images in the **test** folder directory.
+Or you can use the pathway figures we prepared.

 The data schema to run our code is as follows :